Gaara95/website/arduino_basics/arduino_basics.md

 and avoid things in it's way.

-We will make it a "car" robot so it is going to move around on wheels, and to sense it's surroundings will give it an ultrasonic rangefinder.
+We will make it a "car" robot so it is going to move around on wheels, and to sense it's surroundings we will give it an ultrasonic rangefinder.

 **Powering the Arduino with a battery**